 Possess a Prohibited Weapon

 Possess a Prohibited Weapon covers a range of weapons covered from knives and knuckle dusters to bombs, rockets and flame throwers.
-It is an offence that varies greatly in seriousness depending on what is possessed despite all weapons being subject to the same maximum penalty of 14 years imprisonment.

 Our criminal lawyers know how to beat Possess prohibited weapon charges.
 Weapon charges can be beaten especially if there is no DNA or fingerprints on the firearm.
 It can be difficult for the police to prove a weapon is yours if it is found in a home or car used by more than one person.